 - Non-Hodgkin lymphoma — This is a large group of cancers that start in lymphocytes.
 The cancers can grow quickly or slowly and can form from B cells or T cells.

-Multiple myelomas is cancer that begins in plasma cells, another type of immune cell.
+Multiple myelomas are cancer that begins in plasma cells, another type of immune cell.
 The abnormal plasma cells, called myeloma cells, build up in the bone marrow and form tumors in bones all through the body.
-Multiple myelomas also is called plasma cell myeloma and Kahler disease.
+Multiple myelomas also are called plasma cell myeloma and Kahler disease.

 Also, central nervous system cancers develop in the brain and spinal cord.
 There are different types of brain and spinal cord tumors.
 These tumors are named based on the type of cell in which they formed and where the tumor first formed in the central nervous system.
 For example, an astrocytic tumor begins in star-shaped brain cells called astrocytes, which help keep nerve cells healthy.
 Brain tumors can be benign (not cancer) or malignant (cancer).

 Cancerous tumors are malignant, which means they can spread into nearby tissues.
 As these tumors grow, some cancer cells can break off and travel through the blood or the lymph system to other places in the body and form new tumors far from the original tumor.

 Unlike malignant tumors, benign tumors do not spread into nearby tissues.
 Benign tumors can sometimes be quite large.
 When removed, they usually don’t grow back, whereas malignant tumors sometimes do.
 Unlike most benign tumors elsewhere in the body, benign brain tumors can be life threatening.

 Cancer cells are also often able to evade the immune system, a network of organs, tissues, and specialized cells that protect the body from infections and other conditions.
 Although the immune system normally removes damaged or abnormal cells from the body, some cancer cells are able to “hide” from the immune system.